§33-20F-2. Findings and purpose.

 (10) A physicians’ mutual insurance company or a similar entity has proven to be a successful mechanism in other states for helping physicians secure insurance and for stabilizing the insurance market;

-(12) The state has attempted to temporarily alleviate the current medical crisis by the creation of programs to provide medical liability coverage through the board of risk and insurance management;
+(11) The state has attempted to temporarily alleviate the current medical crisis by the creation of programs to provide medical liability coverage through the Board of Risk and Insurance Management;

-(14) There is substantial public benefit in transferring the actual and potential liability of the state to the private sector and creating a stable self-sufficient entity which will be a source of liability insurance coverage for physicians in this state;
+(13) There is substantial public benefit in transferring the actual and potential liability of the state to the private sector;

 (b) The purpose of this article is to create a mechanism for the formation of a physicians’ mutual insurance company that will provide: